coatlessali/GLCoreScissors/README.md

 # GLCoreScissors
 Reenables enemy silhouettes on OpenGLCore for ULTRAKILL.
-(Broken since at least ULTRAKILL patch 14b.)

 ## NOTICE

 These were disabled for a reason.
-Bugs are particularly noticable on Zink, LLVMpipe, and Nouveau. **Use at your own peril.**
+I personally can't replicate any noticable issues, but still. **Use at your own peril.**

 ![20230525_21h48m48s_grim](https://github.com/coatlessali/GLCoreScissors/assets/61166135/f2741a9f-1ff4-4888-8bcb-a0a77ee75fdd)